 It is recommended that you contact the national governing body for your sport to obtain a copy of their codes of contact for coaches working with young athletes.

 Aerobic and anaerobic development

-The aerobic ability of young athletes can be developed so it makes aerobic training worthwhile, since it will improve their performance.
-Anaerobic training is of limited use to young athletes, as they possess little anaerobic capacity.
+The aerobic ability of young athletes can be developed, so it makes aerobic training worthwhile since it will improve their performance.
+Anaerobic training is of limited use to young athletes, as they possess a little anaerobic capacity.
 Training for aerobic and anaerobic endurance is best left until the young athlete reaches adolescence.
-The development of sport specific skills along with agility and co-ordination are important areas to focus on when coaching young athletes.
+The development of sport-specific skills, along with agility and coordination are essential areas to focus on when coaching young athletes.